bennettslin/bennett_work_app/MORE_TODO_NOTES.md

-# TODO Monday important
+# TODO Friday important
-* Deal with accountant
+* Prepare tax forms for accountant
-    * Wake up early
-* Cancel Apple Music
 * Do in Illustrator
     * ears, nose, and eyes